cjerrington/cjerrington.github.io/src/posts/2023/2023-12-19-automation-waiting-game.md

 ---
 title: Automation waiting game
-excerpt: We expect the automation that has been presented to be more instantaneous
+description: We expect the automation that has been presented to be more instantaneous
 draft: false
 date: 2023-12-19T00:00:00.000Z
 tags: